radify/calstats.js/README.md

 gulp
 ```

-This will create build/icalstats.js, which is the file that other projects should use.
+This will create `/icalstats.js`, which is the file that other projects should use, as specified in `package.json`.

-Note the directory "spec" which contains the unit tests for this library.
+Note the directory `spec` which contains the unit tests for this library.

 If you would like to submit code, feel free to create a pull request.